WildPetScience/Specification/PLAN.md

   descriptions or associated activities (sleeping, feeding etc.).

 ### Analysis
-The relevant data will be compiled and sent to the server after the session stops.
+The relevant data will be produced/updated and sent to the server after each frame.
 The analysis includes:

 * The position of the animal and the zones will be used to produce a set of (x,y,t,zone) values for use by the front end libraries that will produce